-This overview constitutes a general description of the Programme for the purposes of Article 25 of Commission Regulation (EU) No 2019/980.
+This overview constitutes a general description of the Programme for the purposes of Article 25 of Commission Regulation (EU) No 2019/980, as amended.

-Words and expressions defined in "Form of the Notes" and "Terms and Conditions of the Notes" shall have the same meanings in this section.
+Words and expressions defined in "Forms of the Notes" and "Terms and Conditions of the Notes" shall have the same meanings in this section.